SModelS/smodels/docs/manual/source/RunningSModelS.rst

 the main SModelS functionalities: :ref:`decomposition <Decomposition>`, |database|
 and :ref:`computation of theory predictions <TheoryPredictions>`.

 The commandline tool (:ref:`runSModelS.py <runSModelS>`) and the example Python code (:ref:`Example.py <exampleCode>`) are described below.

+.. note:: For non-MSSM input models the user needs to modify *particles.py*
+          and specify which BSM particles are even or odd under the assumed Z\ :sub:`2` symmetry (see :ref:`adding new particles <newParticles>`).

 .. _runSModelS: